In spite of its name, the canine collie nose is not limited to Collies.

 What is lupus?

-Lupus is an autoimmune disease, which means that a dog’s immune system attacks his own tissues.
+Lupus is an autoimmune disease, which means that a dog’s immune system attacks their own tissues.

 There are two types of lupus in dogs: systemic and discoid.

-Systemic lupus erythematosus (SLE) is fortunately fairly rare in dogs.
+Systemic lupus erythematosus (SLE) is fortunately relatively rare in dogs.
 The immune system of dogs suffering from SLE attacks various tissues in the body.
-This includes the kidneys, skin, heart, lungs, nervous system, blood and/or joints.
+This includes the kidneys, skin, heart, lungs, nervous system, blood, and/or joints.
 It is a chronic and often fatal disease.

 SLE and DLE can have similar skin symptoms.
-However, DLE only affects the skin and lesions are normally limited to the face and nose.
-Other diseases can also cause similar skin problems, so a biopsy is required to definitively diagnose DLE.
+However, DLE only affects the skin.
+The lesions are typically limited to the face and nose.
+However, other diseases can also cause similar skin problems.
+A definite diagnosis requires a biopsy.

 Breeds most commonly affected by discoid lupus are Collies, German Shepherds, Huskies, Shetland Sheepdogs, Brittany Spaniels, and German Shorthaired Pointers.
 A genetic predisposition towards developing DLE is thought to be responsible for the increased incidence in these breeds.